thnguyen-grs/thnguyen-grs.github.io/_pages/cv.md

 ## Domains of Expertise
-* Earth Observation Information processing and Data fusion
+* Earth Observation, Information processing and Data fusion
 * Image processing and Computer vision
-* Computer science, Robotics

 ## Selected Publications
   <ul>{% for post in site.publications reversed %}